CivicaDigital/TDD-Dojo/readme.md

 ```
 What if the input list of names is "Alex", "Alex", "Jacob", "Mark", "Max"?
 ```
 It would give an output of "Alex, Alex and 3 others like this".
 Which doesn't look right.
-There may be 2 Alexs that like it, but it would read better as "Alex, Jacob and 3 others like this".
+There may be 2 Alex's that like it, but it would read better as "Alex, Jacob and 3 others like this".

 Add in the new test for this bug and use your TDD knowledge to make all the passes test.

+## The self checkout

+Using TDD, create a replica system of a shops self service checkout.
+You don't need to create a UI, just the components and services that are used in such a system.

+* Each item has an estimated weight, so when items are scanned and placed in the packing area, make sure the total weight in the packing area is correct.
+Allow a 5% discrepancy.
+(Don't forget the lovely 'Unexpected item in packing area' message that we all hate.)
+* Calculate the total of a list of items that the user scanned in
+* Calculate the amount of change that should be returned to the customer and the denomination of each coin / note that should be given to the customer
+* Display a receipt to show the customer what they purchased, how much each item was, the total the items costs and their payment
+* Calculate the total if the user uses a 15% staff discount but only on non alcoholic items

+From the list of requirements above, create some tests for each requirement, make the tests fail, then make the tests pass with the easiest route possible and then finally refactor your code to make it better.